 Mr Robertson, who is on the board of Investorfirst, threatened a board spill in early October.

+In a deal brokered by shareholders including Thorney Holdings, chairman Jason Entwistle and director Robert Spano resigned while Mr Robertson withdrew his call for an extraordinary meeting of shareholders.
 Mr Robertson said he would be an employee at Wilson and would remain on the Investorfirst board for as long as it was logical to do so.